-In 2022, our agency continued to smartly and aggressively pursue our Board-approved federal legislative priorities in Washington, DC.
+In 2023, consistent with our past practice, our agency continued to smartly and aggressively pursue our Board-approved federal legislative priorities in Washington, DC.

 On November 15, 2021, President Biden signed the Bipartisan Infrastructure Law (P.L.
 117-58).
-This historic legislation - overwhelmingly supported by the Los Angeles County Congressional Delegation - provides a record level of investments in roads, bridges, rail, transit, airports, ports, and waterways while helping the nation rebuild its electric grid, upgrade broadband infrastructure, improve access to safe drinking water, deploy electric vehicles and buses, improve disaster resilience, and much more.
+This historic legislation - overwhelmingly supported by the Los Angeles County Congressional Delegation - provided a record level of investments in roads, bridges, rail, transit, airports, ports, and waterways while helping the nation rebuild its electric grid, upgrade broadband infrastructure, improve access to safe drinking water, deploy electric vehicles and buses, improve disaster resilience, and much more.

-Of particular interest to Metro, the Bipartisan Infrastructure Law significantly increased funding provided through key discretionary and formula grant programs such as Capital Investment Grants, Buses and Bus Facility Grants, Low or No Emission Bus Grants, State of Good Repair Grants, and Urbanized Area Formula Grants.
+As we noted last year, the Bipartisan Infrastructure Law significantly increased funding provided through key discretionary and formula grant programs such as Capital Investment Grants, Buses and Bus Facility Grants, Low or No Emission Bus Grants, State of Good Repair Grants, and Urbanized Area Formula Grants.
 Significantly, the bill also reformed federal Local Hire rules - permitting our agency to hire locally on projects funded in part or in whole by the Federal Government.

-Our agency is grateful to the Biden-Harris Administration and the Los Angeles County Congressional Delegation - including our two U.S. Senators - for strongly backing the passage of the Bipartisan Infrastructure Law.
+Our agency is grateful to the Biden-Harris Administration and the Los Angeles County Congressional Delegation for strongly backing the passage of the Bipartisan Infrastructure Law.

-In addition to the Bipartisan Infrastructure Law, our agency was actively engaged with the Los Angeles Congressional Delegation as they considered the Inflation Reduction Act (P.L.
+In addition to the Bipartisan Infrastructure Law, the agency was actively engaged with the Los Angeles Congressional Delegation as they considered the Inflation Reduction Act (P.L.
 117-169) - which President Biden signed into law on August 16, 2022.
 This bill includes several key funding sources - including \$27 billion for the Greenhouse Gas Reduction Fund, and \$3 billion for the Neighborhood Access and Equity Grants, among other key provisions.